 Some editions of the box actually have the same cover as the Mysterium Xarxes, the book that the Religion of Evil uses to open a portal to "Paradise".

-At first I felt that PC's actions were... underappreciated.
-I mean, I am The Hero, so where's my glory, why don't I get to become The Emperor and stuff?
-And then it kicked me: PC is not The Hero, he/she is The Lancer to Martin.
+At first it feels like PC's actions were... underappreciated.
+After all, the PC is The Hero, so where's the glory?
+Well, the PC is not The Hero, he/she is The Lancer to Martin.
 Which is actually refreshing, considering how we play prophecised heroes before and after.

 If you take the emperor's line "But in your face, I behold the sun's companion" and switch "sun" for "son," then you could take it that he is referencing Martin and how are he is the hero of the story in-universe and you just support him.

 But even if you are just Martin's companion in the main quest, you do plenty of things outside of that that should garner more respect.

 Incidentally, the Emperor prophetically referring to Martin as 'the Sun' becomes a lot more fitting after Skyrim reveals that Martin was technically a Dragonborn, and thus an aspect of Akatosh, who is also known as Auri-El, the Sun-God.

 Sheogorath, the Lord of Madness, has his realm destroyed at the end of every era.
 Then he rebuilds it, again and again, hoping for a different result.
 This might be familiar to some as the definition of insanity as apocryphally attributed to Einstein.